-Continued thanks to all the businesses and groups in NYC and nationwide offering FREE and discounted products and services to frontline health and medical workers, first responders and others keeping us alive and safe in these stressful days.
-And also for teachers, who are returning to classrooms in difficult times.
+Continued thanks to all the businesses and groups in NYC and nationwide offering FREE and discounted products and services to frontline health and medical workers, first responders and others keeping us alive and safe in these difficult days.
+And also for teachers, who are now also frontline essential.

 Special thanks to all our frontline heroes, including teachers.

-The Back-to-School Buckets initiative is a follow up to KFC’s donation of one million pieces of chicken in March, which fed thousands of frontline workers including doctors, nurses, first responders and essential workers across the country, during the early months of the COVID-19 pandemic.
+The Back-to-School Buckets initiative in September was a follow up to KFC’s donation of one million pieces of chicken in March, which fed thousands of frontline workers including doctors, nurses, first responders and essential workers across the country, during the early months of the COVID-19 pandemic.

 Thanks also to Crocs, which has given away 860,000 FREE pair of their ultra-comfortable footwear to Frontline Heroes since March.

 Although the giveaway program has ended, you can find out about the program and Crocs products here